ghi-electronics/Docs/brainpad/courses/programming/csharp/threading_and_events.md

 The `BrainPad` object (or class) includes methods to control many aspects of the BrainPad's hardware.
 A method is a set of instructions grouped together.
 If a student is asked to speak, the command may look like `Student.Say("Hello")`.
 The `Say()` method is simple, but speaking requires many things like taking in air and moving your vocal cords.
 In the same sense, activating the LightBulb and Turning it green is a simple request but internally it does many small tasks to reach the final goal.
 Methods can also take arguments.
 For example, you could have a method called `Student.Run()` to order a student to run or `Student.Run(slow)` to order them to run slow.
 Methods can also return a value, like `Student.GetAge()` which returns the student's age.

-In the code example below, we show how a method called `Add` can be add 5 + 2 and print the total integer to the Output window.
+In the code example below, we show how a method we create called `Add` can be used to add 5 + 2 and print the total integer to the Output window.
 We've also added an additional line to display the result on the BrainPad's own display too.
 ```
 public class Program {
     public void BrainPadSetup() {